 Question: What is the required speed when yo use a Borum 250 / 350 / 500 machine for spray plastic and extrusion?

 Answer: The application speed is the same regardless of the size of the machine.
 The application speed for spray and cold paint is up to 15 km/h.
 Normal speed is around 7-10 km /h (with cold paint the max speed is a little higher because of the lower viscosity and same max pressure on the tanks 8 bar).
 The best speed for extrusion is 3-6 km/h and max up to 8-10 km/h.
 With the screed box, the speed will be around 2-3 km/h.

 Question: What will happen to the oil temperature of the hydraulic tank if it exceeds more than 80 degrees centigrade?

 Answer: Normal work temperature is 60-80 degrees centigrade.
-If the oil gets to hot (more than 95 degr.
-Centrigrade) it will loose the ability to lubricate and the life time of the oil will drop dramatically, and filters and gaskets can be damaged.
+If the oil gets too hot (more than 95 degrees.
+Centrigrade) it will lose the ability to lubricate and the lifetime of the oil will drop dramatically, and filters and gaskets can be damaged.

 Question: Do you operate the Borum Megaroad the same way that you operate the selfpropelled machines.
 If not what is the difference?

 Answer: All Borum machines are operated with the same kind of line controller and the same kind of equipment.
 There is only a small difference in the way it is handled.